lnmaurer/amforth-float/README.txt

 This is just a personal project -- I am not involved with the development of amforth.
-However, this library has been included in amforth since version 4.2 (along with some related libraries like assemly versions of some of the words).
+However, this library has been included in amforth since version 4.2 (along with some related libraries like assembly versions of some of the words).

 The code requires 'd=', which isn't automatically included in amforth.
 So either add it to 'dict_appl.inc' or use the code in 'float.fth'.